Hiring & Onboarding

 Pre-Boarding: Setting Up for Success

-• Send a welcome package including company overview, team structure, culture decks, and design system resources.
+• Send a welcome package.
+Company overview, team structure, culture decks, design system resources.
+Give them context before they walk in.

 Structured Onboarding Plan